-The first thing I learned after taking my friends Pinterest course was to look at your pin impressions.
+One of the things I teach in my Pinterest course is to look at your pin impressions.

 Pins with high impressions show us that people are looking for that content.
 If you have pins with a lot of clicks then make sure you’re adding more of this content to your site and to Pinterest.
 Lastly, pins with high saves tell us that Pinners could be in planning mode.
 Share more of that content on your profile as well.